AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/DataViews_API.md

 #### 404

-Specified data view not found
+Specified Data View not found

 #### 500